Riwe-Technologies/Stellar/TECHNICAL_ARCHITECTURE.md

 - the settlement flow is designed to auto-settle clean parametric events and move unresolved cases into controlled fallback states when oracle data is stale, missing, conflicting, or incomplete
 - policy creation, trigger verification, claim state changes, and payout authorization are recorded on-chain so insurers can verify settlement activity against regulated treasury and reporting systems

-These constraints shape the architecture.
-They do not reduce the role of Stellar.
-They define where Stellar creates the most value.
+These constraints shape the architecture, and simply define where Stellar creates the most value in the las mile.

 Riwe uses Stellar for the parts of the insurance workflow that benefit most from shared state, programmability, and transparent settlement: